-Learning Prep School Summer Program (Extended Year Program referred to as EYP) is a 4-week program for enrolled LPS students beginning Monday, July 9th and ending Thursday, August 2nd.
-The program will operate Monday through Thursday from 8:00am to 2:00pm.
+Learning Prep School Summer Program (Extended Year Program referred to as EYP) is a 3-week program beginning Monday, July 8th and ending Friday, July 26th.
+The program will operate Monday through Friday from 8:00 am to 2:00 pm.
 The EYP is designed to maintain progress and prevent substantial regression through structured educational and social experiences.
 The program is modeled after the regular Learning Prep School program but includes activities to help provide a “camp-like” feel.
 The EYP is open to any student who is enrolled at Learning Prep School.

 Program components consist of academic classes, social skills groups, arts/crafts, organizational support, interactive games and structured field trips.
 The academic areas will include reading, math, writing, and social communication.

 Program components consist of functional academic classes, social and transitional/pre-vocational skills development as well as travel training through local educational trips.
 The functional academic areas will include reading, math, and writing.
 All students entering 12th grade will be participating in a work experience, 2 days per week.

 The Summer Program (EYP) is not approved by the Department of Elementary and Secondary Education (DESE).
 A school district seeking placement in the LPS Summer Program may submit the Notification of Intent to Seek Approval for Individual Student Program (form 28M/3) to DESE.
 Parents may choose to enroll independently.